 document.cookie, which is currently the only means for Optimizely Web to manage the cookie-setting process.

 One way to ensure the persistence of your cookies, including the

 optimizelyEndUserId cookie, is to manage the cookie creation process server-side at another point in your stack.

-Another is to configure cookie creation through a CDN.
-This is an option for UI-based and -managed implementation of server-side cookie creation in many cases.
+This is not recommended because BYOID is a more complete approach, but another way is to configure cookie creation is through a CDN.
+This is an option for the UI-based and UI-managed implementation of server-side cookie creation in many cases.
 Optimizely currently provides documentation for server-side cookie creation through Akamai's configuration; if you are using another CDN or need guidance on implementing this process in your own stack, contact Optimizely support.

 Optimizely Web provides out-of-the-box support for filtering your experiment and campaign results by a default set of user segments, including Browser.
 To validate cross-browser consistency of the results for an experiment, use the Browser segment option to view results that both include and exclude Safari.